top of page

 Incentives

-Compensation rates is valued at or above adjacent crop rotations (based on USDA Risk Management Agencies projected crop prices).
+Compensation rates are valued at or above adjacent crop rotations (based on USDA Risk Management Agency's projected crop prices).

 Compensation for buffers will change annually, to adjust for fluctuations in higher market values.